FRex/unicode-analyze-page/README.md

 It also displays meaning of CJK characters from the Unihan database, but this is **not** a translator.
 No web requests past the original one for the page and data JSON, updates in real time.

+If you check the "Add search links" block, the text, codepoint, character name, and block name will become Google search links for given character or block.
+If you want other search engines included let me know via GitHub issues or email.

 To see it in action go to [https://frex.github.io/unicode.html](https://frex.github.io/unicode.html).
 Some examples: